Home buying valuations and surveys – do you know the difference?

-A new build snagging survey should be carried out independently (not by the builder/developer) to identify issues which will need to be fixed before the purchaser moves in.
-The survey should identify minor problems, such as doors and windows which need adjusting to more major defects such as structural issues.
+A new build snagging survey is carried out independently of the builder/developer to identify issues which will need to be fixed before the purchaser moves in.
+The survey should identify minor problems, such as doors and windows which need adjusting, and major defects such as structural issues.

 A new build snagging survey will cost around £300 to £600.

 What to do if the survey identifies a problem

 It is important that you discuss the full implications of the report with the surveyor once it is completed.
 If a survey identifies problems, this gives you the chance to reconsider your interest in the property and, if you still feel the property is still suitable for you, to adjust your offer in light of any likely repair costs.

 With Legal & General SmartrSurvey Services, you can send specific issues from the report direct to tradespeople who will provide quotes for any work that needs doing.

 Remember, all offers for properties in England and Wales are made Subject To Contract (STC).
 This means that you have no legal obligation to proceed until the exchange of contracts.